[Travel Bits] Festivals and sights across Korea

 For more information in Korean, English, Japanese or Chinese, call the travel hotline at 1330.
 The homepage (www.eworld.kr) is only in Korean.

 The Herb Island Lighting Festival creates a romantic ambiance with beautiful lighting displays.
-Visitors can enjoy the pink wish tunnel, sparkling buildings, Santa Village, photo zone and other twinkling places.
+Visitors can enjoy the pink wish tunnel, sparkling buildings, the Santa Village, a photo zone and other twinkling places.

-It is open to visitors of all ages, and tickets cost 9,000 won.
-It is held until April 30.
+It is open to visitors of all ages, and admission costs 9,000 won.
 Children, senior citizens, people with disabilities and groups of 20 or more get in for 7,000 won per person.
+The festival runs through April 30.

 For more information in Korean, English or Chinese, visit www.herbisland.co.kr.